gnosis/pm-trading-db/README.md

 ```

 You should have now the api running in http://localhost:8000.
 You have to be patient because the
-first synchronization of Rinkeby may take some time, depending on how many blocks GnosisDB has to process.
+first synchronization of Rinkeby may take some time, depending on how many blocks pm-trading-db has to process.
 It may take even more time if your Geth node is unsynchronized, since it [may need to finish synchronizing](https://github.com/ethereum/go-ethereum/issues/14338) before it will have the information required.

 #### How to issue tournament tokens
-GnosisDB comes with an handful command allowing to issue new tokens.
+pm-trading-db comes with an handful command allowing to issue new tokens.

-Go to gnosisdb/ root directory and execute:
+Go to pm-trading-db/ root directory and execute:

 ```python manage.py issue_tournament_tokens address1,adress2,address3 amount```